MuhammadRukon/MuhammadRukon/README.md

 ## Present summary

 - 🌱 I’m currently learning Next Js
-- 🔍 I’m currently looking for a position as a full stack web engineer / frontned end engineer.
+- 🔍 I’m currently looking for a position as a full stack web engineer.
 - 🤔 I’m currently in studying computer science and engineering in Daffodil Institute of IT (3rd year).

 ## What I do

 Passionate front-end developer with backend knowledge, currently exploring Next.js.
-Experienced in creating responsive MERN stack websites, proficient in React, with a good understanding of Express.js, MongoDB (mongoose), Firebase.
+Experienced in creating responsive MERN stack websites, proficient in React, with a good understanding of Express.js, MongoDB, PostgreSQL and Firebase.

 ## Contact